CS2 Trade Reversal Guide: How to Undo Steam Trades with Trade Protection?

 30-Day Trade Cooldown Explained After a Reversal

-Once you reverse a trade, your account will enter a 30-day cooldown period.
+Once you reverse trades, your account will enter a 30-day cooldown period.
 During this time, you cannot trade, sell, or transfer items on the Steam Market.
 This restriction is designed to prevent abuse of the reversal system and to give Valve time to monitor for suspicious activity.
 It is a necessary trade-off for the ability to recover your skins, so use the feature only when absolutely necessary.

 Steam limits users to one active trade reversal at a time to avoid chain reversals that could destabilize the market.
 You must first complete the current reversal process and wait for the cooldown to end before initiating another one.
 This rule ensures that players use the feature responsibly and only in cases of real mistakes or scams.